Phoenician–Punic literature: History and sources

 Main Phoenician trade routes, which linked the metropolis with its colonies.

 The Jewish historian Flavius Josephus alludes to the Phoenician or Tyrian chronicles that he allegedly consulted to write his historical works.
 Herodotus also mentioned the existence of books from Byblos and a History of Tyre preserved in the temple of Hercules-Melqart in Tyre.
 In addition, it is possible to find some remnants of the influence exerted by certain writings of Ugarit in some biblical books, such as the Genesis or the Book of Ruth, that had traces of poetic compositions of religious or political themes – with a markedly propagandistic or philosophical undertone.

 Rufius Festus Avienius also alludes to old Punic records from which he would have drawn his reports on the voyage of Himilco.
-Greco-Roman sources mention a number of Punic books saved from the looting and burning of Carthage by the legions of Scipio Africanus in the spring of 146 BC.
+Greco-Roman sources mention a number of Punic books saved from the looting and burning of Carthage by the legions of Scipio Aemilianus in the spring of 146 BC.
 In his work Natural History, Pliny indicates that after the fall of Carthage, many of these books were handed over to the Numidian rulers and the Roman Senate ordered the translation into Latin of one text, Mago's agricultural treatise, establishing a commission under the leadership of Decimus Junius Piso.

 According to the Byzantine Encyclopedia called Suda, there was a historian of antiquity known as Charon of Carthage that wrote a collection of books: Lives of Illustrious Men, Lives of Illustrious Women, and Tyrants.

 Extent of Carthaginian territory before the First Punic War.

 Augustine of Hippo (who lived between the 3rd and 4th centuries AD) considered Punic as one of the main "sapiential" languages, along with Hebrew, Canaanite, Latin and Greek.
 On Punic literature, he wrote:Quae lingua si improbatur abs te, nega Punicis Libris, ut a viris doctissimus proditur, multa sapienter esse mandata memoriae (English: If you reject this language, you are denying what many scholars have acknowledged: many things have been wisely preserved from oblivion thanks to books written in Punic.)To Augustine, this literature was not only ancient but also contemporary.
 He mentioned abecedaria and psalms composed in Punic and that both Donatists and Neo-Punic Catholics wrote "little books in Punic" with "testimonies of the sacred scriptures".
 An important part of the Bible is thought to have been translated into Neo-Punic.